eshepelyuk/cocogitto-diya/README.md

           git-user: 'Cog Bot'
           git-user-email: 'mycoolproject@org.org'

-      # The version number is accessible as a github action output
+      # The version number is accessible as the action output.
+      # Also the action output contains flag,
+      # indicating if version was bumped or not.
-      - name: Print version
+      - name: Print version if changed
-        run: "echo '${{ steps.release.outputs.version }}'"
+        if: ${{ steps.release.outputs.bumped }}
+        run: |
+          echo "new version: ${{ steps.release.outputs.version }}"
 ```

 Note that you probably want to set the `git-user` and `git-user-email` options to override the default the git signature for the release commit.